mutineer612/docker-alpine-python-flask/README.md

 This Dockerfile creates a simple container for running Python and Flask using the latest Alpine base, and copies a flask-website.py file into the working directory.
 The python script enables simple access for http header info, IP addressing and environment variables for testing load balancing, container failure, and orchestration.

 ## Usage
 Build the container image from current directory and publish to docker hub.
+Replace the user and image names as needed for your setup.
 1. `docker build -t mutineer612/flask-website .`
 2. `docker push mutineer612/flask-website`